How long do antibiotics take to work?

 What antibiotics can you take?

-Broad spectrum antibiotics are responsible for affecting a wide range of bacteria.
+Broad-spectrum antibiotics are responsible for affecting a wide range of bacteria.
 On the other hand, narrow-spectrum antibiotics attack only particular types of bacteria.

-Usually, doctors recommend narrow-spectrum antibiotics to patients when they know which bacteria has caused the infection.
+Usually, doctors recommend narrow-spectrum antibiotics to patients when they know which bacteria has caused the Infection.
 Intake of broad-spectrum antibiotics unnecessarily can lead to antibiotic resistance.